Russian Academy of Sciences

 different proof of white

-p.
-214, figure 3, CAI CG61028, God's Wife of Amun Maatkaraw, daughter of HPA & King Paynedjem I and Queen Henwttawy
+CAI CG61028, God's Wife of Amun Maatkaraw, daughter of HPA & King Paynedjem I and Queen Henwttawy

-Typical example of white remaining between feathers where the
+Typical example of white remaining between feathers where the crude

-colours, showing a
+original colours, showing a

 menat almost hidden by the varnish.
 The yellow

-varnish, or yellowing through age, has caused the original blue to
+varnish, or yellowing through age, has caused the original blue to become

-Original, unprocessed image, showing
+Original, unprocessed image, showing the

-the discolouraration of the white
+discolouration of the white background through

 The original white background is so clear that any comment is unnecessary.

-p.
-214-115 Neskhons (Nesychonsw), Cairo CG61030, daughter of HPA Smendes II & niece-wife of HPA Paynedjem II.
-She died
+Neskhons (Nesychonsw nsyHnsw), Cairo CG61030, daughter of HPA Smendes II & niece-wife of HPA Paynedjem II, Smendes II

-unexpectedly in the 5th year of the Tanite King Siamun (974 BCE).
-TT320 was made by Paynedjem (who died five years later) as a
+having been Pinodjem's elder brother or half brother.
+She died unexpectedly in the 5th year of the Tanite King Siamun (974 BCE).

 observed above: red draughtsman's lines on white and fractured surfaces of blue painting turned green by reaction with